NOOPAJ/MSc-Course-work/README.md

 # MSc-Course-work
-This repository contain works (individual/group) done as a part of my MSc at Ontario Tech University.
+This repository contain works (individual/group) done as a part of my MSc degree at Ontario Tech University.